-Melissa R. Gibson practices intellectual property law with an emphasis on complex patent and Hatch-Waxman litigation.
+Melissa Gibson practices law in the area of intellectual property, with an emphasis on patent infringement litigation in the life sciences and chemical industries.

 Practice & Background

-In addition to her patent litigation work, Ms. Gibson has successfully advocated for pro bono clients on a variety of matters, including challenging the wrongful termination of Section VIII subsidies through Article 78 proceedings and appealing the denial of FEMA assistance for individuals affected by Hurricane Sandy.
+In addition to her patent litigation work, Ms. Gibson has successfully advocated for pro bono clients on a variety of matters, including seeking asylum for clients escaping dangerous conditions in their country of origin, representing juveniles unconstitutionally sentenced to life without the possibility of parole, challenging the wrongful termination of Section VIII subsidies through Article 78 proceedings and appealing the denial of FEMA assistance for individuals affected by Hurricane Sandy.

 Prior to law school, Ms. Gibson was a Research Biochemist at Merck and has significant experience in High-Throughput Drug Screening and Laboratory Automation.
 While working at Merck, Ms. Gibson received a Masters of Biotechnology degree from the University of Pennsylvania.
 She earned a B.S. in Chemical Engineering and Physical Science with a minor in Biomedical Engineering while participating in a dual degree program at Columbia University and Muhlenberg College.